jackiehjm/stx-docs/doc/source/deploy_install_guides/r4_release/kubernetes_access.rst

 Access StarlingX Kubernetes R4.0
 ================================

-Use local/remote CLIs, GUIs, and/or REST APIs to access and manage StarlingX Kubernetes and hosted containerized applications.
+This section describes how to use local/remote CLIs, GUIs, and/or REST APIs to access and manage StarlingX Kubernetes and hosted containerized applications.

 .. contents::
    :local: